intannz/intannz/README.md

 ---

 ## 📌 About Me
-- 🎓 I'm Studying at Pamulang University
+- 🎓 Informatics Engineering Student at Universitas Pamulang
-- 💻 Backend-focused, with growing interest in frontend development
+- 💻 Frontend Developer (React) with backend foundation in Laravel & Golang
-- 🔭 Passionate about building things that solve real problems
+- 🔭 Passionate about building intuitive and scalable web applications

 ---